snltd/illumos-telegraf-plugins/README.md

 them.

 They work fine on my OmniOS boxes, collecting the information which I wanted to see, and presenting it in a way I think is useful.

-This leads to a number of caveats.
+Things to note.

 * Most of the plugins use KStats, and the KStat values are sent "as is".
 That is, I do not calculate rates inside Telegraf.
 Things like CPU usage, which